akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 ### Remove event class and ignore events

 **Situation:**
-While investigating app performance you notice that insane amounts of `CustomerBlinked` events are being stored for every customer each time he/she blinks.
+While investigating app performance you notice that unreasonable amounts of `CustomerBlinked` events are being stored for every customer each time he/she blinks.
 Upon investigation, you decide that the event does not add any value and should be deleted.
 You still have to be able to replay from a journal which contains those old CustomerBlinked events though.